SuharshTyagii/Shelly-AI/README.md

 sa --setup
 ```

 Paste your API key that you obtained from https://openrouter.ai/settings/keys here, and select a model of your choice.
+You can choose any models (Free or Paid) from https://openrouter.ai/models.

 ## Installation from code